Climate Compensation

 After each calendar year, the total CO2e emissions for the entire GLS Group are calculated.
 These calculations form the basis for the amount of carbon credits that GLS Denmark purchases in collaboration with ClimatePartner.

 In practice, when a calendar year ends, the total emissions are calculated in the spring of the following year.
 Only when this calculation is finalised do we know the emissions that GLS Denmark has had.
 When we use this calculation method, it results in a gap of up to 1.5 years.
 We therefore prepay for the carbon credits and then reserve them until we know our actual emissions.
-If our emissions do not match the amount of carbon credits, the amount and carbon credits are adjusted so that we compensate for all our measured and calculated CO2e emissions in GLS Denmark in the given year.
+If our emissions do not match the amount of carbon credits, the amount of carbon credits are adjusted so that we compensate for all the emissions caused by the transportation of parcels, as well as the carbon emissions from our buildings and business travels from this year.

 ClimatePartner has created a brochure that describes what climate projects are, due diligence, regulation and a description of standards, including the Verified Carbon Standard.